Guna-07/BestBuy/README.md

 # Features

-*	Our project provides a login and sign up page for both buyer and seller
+*	Our project provides a login and sign up page for both buyer and seller.
-*	Seller can upload their products they are selling and the details about the project will also be provided and those products will be displayed for the buyer
+*	Seller can upload their products they are selling and the details about the project will also be provided and those products will be displayed for the buyer.
-*	Buyer can explore the products they need through this application
+*	Buyer can explore the products they need through this application.

-*	various sellers can upload their products through this application
+*	various sellers can upload their products through this application.
-*	Buyer can provide rating and comments for the sellers
+*	Buyer can provide rating and comments for the sellers.
-*	Buyer can also view others commands so that they can have a idea about the seller and his products
+*	Buyer can also view others commands so that they can have a idea about the seller and his products.

 # Further Enhancements